ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * [Polymer](https://www.polymer-project.org/3.0/start/)
 * [Slim](http://slimjs.com/#/getting-started)
 * [Vue](https://vuejs.org/v2/guide/#Relation-to-Custom-Elements)
 * [Riot](https://riot.js.org), which has the best DX out there imo, [try it](https://riot.js.org/play/).
-There's even a w3c proposal [that takes the spec in a similar direction](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)
+There's even a w3c [proposal that takes the Custom Elements spec in a similar direction](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)

 Here's two examples where Alert can be upgraded, or scale up, to a stateful component: